 The operations that provide enhanced processing and analytical capabilities are known as logical operators.
 They are little pieces of code that let a computer comprehend and evaluate things.
 For instance, VBA can determine if the name of the user above is ‘Mary’.
 The software may evaluate the input using the logical operators ‘if, then,’ ‘true,’ and ‘false.’

 VBA is easy to learn in comparison to other coding languages.
-All Microsoft Office apps are put down in this elementary programming language.
+All Microsoft Office apps are put in this elementary programming language.
 The simple characteristics of VBA make learning the application easy for aspiring users.

 VBA doesn’t require any other application, unlike other programming languages.
 Microsoft Office already have it completely integrated.
 Because of this, VBA is an affordable automation tool for its customers.